 - Whether you are showing your ads for Google Ads or Facebook Ads, you must preview them to see how they will actually look to the intended audience.

 - Make sure you are optimizing the copies to look them responsive on both desktops and smartphones.

-- I know how painful it is to collect the lost customer data and setting up retargeting ads for them.
-This is why we will suggest you use a retargeting tool to track and collect user data and conduct the retargeting campaigns.
+- I know how painful it is to collect lost customer data and set up retargeting ads for them.
+This is why we suggest you use a retargeting tool to track and collect user data and conduct the retargeting campaigns.

 Retargeting Ads Best Practices- FAQs

 The primary goal of retargeting ads is to reengage users who have previously shown interest in your website or products, increasing the likelihood of conversions and driving them back to your site.